IvanTorresMia/READme-project-Ivan/generated/README.md

 * [License](#License)

   ## Description
-  this is a read me generator that will write a read me by typing in your information
+  this project is dope

   ## Installation
   To start you must install

 ```
-  npm i
+  sdag
 ```